GabrielMoreau/uvmat-doc/help/README.md

   The last dimension of the array corresponds to the three color components 'rgb'. -* 'scalar': (default) represents a scalar field.
 - 'tensor': represents a tensor field whose components correspond to the two last dimensions of the array.
 - vector: matrix whose last dimension states for the vector components.
-- 'vector_x', 'vector_y', 'vector_z' : represents the x, y or z component of a vector (covariant).
+- 'vector_x', 'vector_y', 'vector_z': represents the x, y or z component of a vector (covariant).
 - 'warnflag': provides a warning flag about the quality of data for the field variables within a field cell., default=0, no warning.

 ### 5.4 Field cells